 Stewart’s Drive In

 In the early summer of 1947 “Stewart’s Drive In” had its grand opening.
 It wasn’t long until our glazed eyes were opened too.
 Yes, we served grilled cheese.
 But.
 Running a small restaurant required almost 20 hours per day, seven days per week.
-And then we barely met our small payroll.
+And even then we barely met our small payroll.

 Bill worked in the kitchen and dish area and I waited tables, worked the soda fountain and car hopped.
 We both worked after closing until we went home in the wee hours of the morning and crashed.
 Business would be great one day and zilch the next.
 The first winter was rough, weather-wise and financially.
 I served cars outdoors even when there was snow on the ground.